-Background on CPM-GOMS
+1.1 Background on CPM-GOMS

-Since the CPM-GOMS methodology and its most noteworthy application in Project Ernestine (Gray, et al.) is the precursor to the present work, some background is important to make the contribution of the present work clear (see also John & Kieras, 1994 for a general discussion of GOMS methodologies).
-CPM-GOMS is based on the Model Human Processor (MHP) (Card, Moran, & Newell, 1983), which is a proposal for how human information processing is performed by a set of perceptual and motor processors surrounding a cognitive processor; these processors operate in parallel with each other.
+Since the CPM-GOMS methodology and its most noteworthy application in Project Ernestine [Gray et al. 1993] is the precursor to the present work, some background is important to make the contribution of the present work clear (see also John and Kieras [1996a; 1996b] for a general discussion of CPM-GOMS and other GOMS methodologies).
+CPM-GOMS is based on the Model Human Processor (MHP) [Card et al. 1983], which is a proposal for how human information processing is performed by a set of perceptual and motor processors surrounding a cognitive processor; these processors operate in parallel with each other.
 During performance of a task, the human engages in perceptual, cognitive, and motor activities; but since these activities can overlap each other in time, the total time to execute the task is often less than the total of the times for the individual activities.
 Predicting the time required to execute the task thus requires determining which individual perceptual, cognitive, and motor activities are overlapped.